JingqiZhu/BlendTrtWaning/README.md

 # BlendTrtWaning

-This repository contains the data and code used to generate the results for the paper: **Flexible Survival Extrapolation with Blended Hazards: Accounting for Treatment Effect Waning in Health Technology Assessment**.
+This repository contains data and code needed to reproduce the results in the paper: **Flexible Survival Extrapolation with Blended Hazards: Accounting for Treatment Effect Waning in Health Technology Assessment**.

+Citation: Zhu, J., Hemstock, M., Che, Z., Baio, G., & Birnie, R. (2026).
+Flexible Survival Extrapolation with Blended Hazards: Accounting for Treatment Effect Waning in Health Technology Assessment.
+Medical decision making. https://doi.org/10.1177/0272989X261452264

 This work presents the blended hazard method as a flexible way to account for treatment effect waning while incorporating external evidence in survival extrapolation.
 NICE TA366 is used as a demonstrating case study.